Mueller delivers a 'gift' to Trump for 2020 election

 "Democrats took us on a frantic, chaotic, conspiracy-laden roller coaster for two years, alleging wrongdoing where there was none," Trump campaign manager Brad Parscale said in a statement.
 "So distraught and blindsided by the results of the 2016 elections, Democrats lied to the American people continually, hoping to undo the legitimate election of President Trump."

-The summary findings Barr sent to Congress Sunday make it easier for Trump to sell the report as a full exoneration (which it explicitly was not) and himself as a casualty of partisan warfare.
-That's true even though he and his allies argued Hillary Clinton was still guilty of crimes after the Justice Department decision not to prosecute her over her use of private email three years ago.
+The summary findings Barr sent to Congress on Sunday make it easier for Trump to sell the report as a full exoneration (which it explicitly was not) and himself as a casualty of partisan warfare.
+That's true even though he and his allies argued Hillary Clinton was still guilty of crimes after the Justice Department decision not to prosecute her over three years ago her use of private email.

 "The Democrats have done something that I never thought was possible: They’ve actually turned Donald Trump into a victim," said Matt Schlapp, chairman of the American Conservative Union and a frequent defender of the president on cable television, in a telephone interview.